richardTowers/richardtowers.github.com/projects/index.md

           isReady: false
 ---

 The following are some demos of a few projects I've been working on in my spare time.
-Feel free to have a browse, if you find something interesting the source is all on [github](https://github.com/richardTowers), comments (constructive or otherwise) are welcome!
+Feel free to have a browse.
+If you find something interesting the source is all on [github](https://github.com/richardTowers).
+Comments (constructive or otherwise) are welcome.

 <div class="projects">
 	{% for row in page.rows %}